AlexsLemonade/scpca-nf/external-data-instructions.md

 #### Downloading container images

 If your compute nodes do not have internet access, you will likely have to pre-pull the required container images as well.
+When doing this, it is important to be sure that you also specify the revision (version tag) of the `scpca-nf` workflow that you are using.
+For example, if you would run `nextflow run AlexsLemonade/scpca-nf -r v0.3.4`, then you will want to set `-r v0.3.4` for `get_refs.py` as well to be sure you have the correct containers.
+Be default,  `get_refs.py` will download files and images associated with the latest release.

 If your system uses Docker, you can add the `--docker` flag:

 ```